Ray Knight (rodeo organizer)

 The Knight family business and ranching operations quickly expanded to some 80 corporations, including the Knight Investment Company and the Knight Bank, on all of which Ray Knight served as a board member.

 From 1897 to 1899, Ray lived in England serving a full-time proselytizing mission for the Church of Jesus Christ of Latter-day Saints, where his sister Inez was also serving.

 1900, Ray Knight chosen as a delegate by Utah County Commissioners to attend the National livestock in Salt Lake City.

-In 1900, Ray Knight entered the world of politics as a regional and state delegate for the Democrat party.
+In 1900, Ray Knight entered the world of politics as a regional and state delegate for the Democratic Party.

 In 1901, a year after returning from England, Ray and his brother Will were sent by their father to southern Alberta, Canada to survey the possibility of buying land to expand their ranching operations.

 Knight instituted the Raymond Stampede, the oldest and longest-running rodeo in Canada and is considered the first rodeo stock contractor.

 Ray Knight and Ad Day formed the Knight and Day Stampede Company.

 Notably, Knight was closely involved in the establishment and settlement of Raymond, Alberta, a town named in his honor by his father.

 While living in Raymond, Knight managed his father's ranch, which consisted of approximately 400000 acre of land stocked with over 15,000 head of cattle and 40,000 head of sheep.
 Knight held many honours and trophies for his skill in calf and steer roping.
 In 1902, Knight organized the first Raymond Stampede, the first organized rodeo to be held in Canada.
 At the inaugural event, Knight himself took first prize in the steer roping competition.

 In 1904, Ray won the steer roping championship at the Cardston Stampede.

 Being innovative, Ray Knight had a 40 mile telephone line installed to the ranch headquarters, following the top wire of the ranch fence line.